Utah Administrative Code

-(e) The Certificate of Veterinary Inspection must also include the following signed statement: "To the best of my knowledge the elk listed herein are not infected with Johne's Disease (Paratuberculosis), Chronic Wasting Disease or Malignant Catarrhal Fever and have never been east of the 100 degree meridian."
+(e) The Certificate of Veterinary Inspection must also include the following signed statement: "To the best of my knowledge the elk listed herein are not infected with Johne's Disease (Paratuberculosis), CWD or Malignant Catarrhal Fever and have never been east of the 100 degree meridian."

 (f) The Certificate of Veterinary Inspection shall also contain the name and address of the shipper and receiver, the number, sex, age and any individual identification on each animal.

-(3) Additional disease testing may be required at the discretion of the State Veterinarian prior to importation or when there is reason to believe other disease(s), or parasites are present, or that some other health concerns are present.
+(3) Additional disease testing may be required at the discretion of the State Veterinarian prior to importation or when there is reason to believe other disease(s), or parasites, or that some other health concerns are present.

-(4) Imported or existing elk may be required to be quarantined at an elk farm if the State Veterinarian determines the need for and the length of such a quarantine.
+(4) Imported or existing elk may be required to be quarantined at an elk farm when the State Veterinarian determines the need for and the length of such quarantine.

 (5) Any movement of elk outside a licensed elk farm shall comply with standards as provided in the document entitled: "Uniform Methods and Rules (UM and R)", as approved and published by the USDA.
-The documents, entitled: "Tuberculosis Eradication in Cervidae, Uniform Methods and Rules", the May 15, 1994 edition, and "Brucellosis Eradication, Uniform Methods and Rules", the May 6, 1992 edition as published by the USDA, are hereby incorporated by reference into this rule.
+The documents, entitled: "Tuberculosis Eradication in Cervidae, Uniform Methods and Rules", the May 15, 1994 edition, and "Brucellosis Cervidae, Uniform Methods and Rules", the September 30, 2003 edition as published by the USDA, are hereby incorporated by reference into this rule.
 These are the standards for tuberculosis and brucellosis eradication in domestic cervidae.